opendocsg/opendoc-supreme-court-judgements/2019_SGCA_14/report.md

 (b)     The offer was subject to a due diligence check which was never carried out.

 (c)     The price was an offer by a specific entity at that particular time.
-No evidence was led on their particular reasons for doing so, and there was also no evidence that any _other_ entities had valued JCSV in the same way.[\[note: 28\]](#Ftn_28)
+No evidence was led on their particular reasons for doing so, and there was also no evidence that any _other_ entities had valued JCSV in the same way.[^28]

 28     As for Mr Abhilash’s submission that Mr Yeo had valued the company’s shares at $37.50 per share in his capital injection of $1.5m on the basis that he would be allotted 40,000 shares for that sum, the Judge did not accept that this represented the value of JCSV for two reasons:

 (a)     First, Mr Rao did not challenge Mr Thio’s view that the share price for a share allotment does not necessarily reflect the value of every share in a company, especially where the company is a private company.

 (b)     Second, the Judge accepted Mr Yeo’s explanation for the price of $37.50 per share.
-Specifically, Mr Yeo had explained that the $1.5m capital injection into JCSV was made because JCSV needed funds, and the number of shares issued was calibrated so as to ensure that after the capital injection Mr Abhilash’s shareholding would not be diluted excessively.[\[note: 29\]](#Ftn_29)
+Specifically, Mr Yeo had explained that the $1.5m capital injection into JCSV was made because JCSV needed funds, and the number of shares issued was calibrated so as to ensure that after the capital injection Mr Abhilash’s shareholding would not be diluted excessively.[^29]

 29     We should add that Mr Abhilash did not use the price of $37.50 per share arising from Mr Yeo’s capital injection as a proxy for the fair market value under the Consent Order.
 Instead, it was used to suggest in a general sense that JCSV must be worth more than the net assets valuation proposed by Mr Thio.
 However, it does not follow that just because there is some indication that the shares might be worth more than Mr Thio’s net assets valuation, their value must necessarily be either of Mr Rao’s valuations.

 30     Finally, the Judge held that there was no reason to adjust the valuation on the basis of transactions which were impugned as being improper.
-Essentially, she found that those transactions were either immaterial to the valuation of JCSV, or were not improper.[\[note: 30\]](#Ftn_30) These findings have also not been challenged by Mr Abhilash on appeal.
+Essentially, she found that those transactions were either immaterial to the valuation of JCSV, or were not improper.[^30] These findings have also not been challenged by Mr Abhilash on appeal.

 ## The parties’ cases on appeal

-31     Mr Abhilash focuses his appeal on the narrow issue of whether the Shanghai Ossen offer should be relied upon as the basis for valuing the shares in JCSV.[\[note: 31\]](#Ftn_31) This is how Mr Abhilash has framed his case on appeal:
+31     Mr Abhilash focuses his appeal on the narrow issue of whether the Shanghai Ossen offer should be relied upon as the basis for valuing the shares in JCSV.[^31] This is how Mr Abhilash has framed his case on appeal:

-(a)     Fair market value is a measure of what a company can fetch in the market, and in determining this, the court is required to take into account offers made by a third-party to purchase the shares of a company, unless the offer is not genuine.[\[note: 32\]](#Ftn_32) Such offers are the “best evidence” of fair value.[\[note: 33\]](#Ftn_33)
+(a)     Fair market value is a measure of what a company can fetch in the market, and in determining this, the court is required to take into account offers made by a third-party to purchase the shares of a company, unless the offer is not genuine.[^32] Such offers are the “best evidence” of fair value.[^33]

 (b)     The Judge erred in disregarding the Shanghai Ossen offer on the basis that it had “evaporated”.
-There was no suggestion that it was not a genuine offer, and there was nothing to suggest that had the due diligence been carried out, the offeror would have found anything of concern to cause it to withdraw or reduce its offer.[\[note: 34\]](#Ftn_34) It is irrelevant whether the offer had evaporated as that does not diminish the informational value of the offer.[\[note: 35\]](#Ftn_35)
+There was no suggestion that it was not a genuine offer, and there was nothing to suggest that had the due diligence been carried out, the offeror would have found anything of concern to cause it to withdraw or reduce its offer.[^34] It is irrelevant whether the offer had evaporated as that does not diminish the informational value of the offer.[^35]

-(c)     There are compelling grounds to find that the Shanghai Ossen offer remains alive.[\[note: 36\]](#Ftn_36) Among other points, Mr Abhilash contends that the letters from Shanghai Ossen and Shanghai Jiashi purporting to set a deadline of 31 December 2016 for the acquisition of JCSV to be completed are “highly dubious”, and there is “good reason to doubt their authenticity”.[\[note: 37\]](#Ftn_37)
+(c)     There are compelling grounds to find that the Shanghai Ossen offer remains alive.[^36] Among other points, Mr Abhilash contends that the letters from Shanghai Ossen and Shanghai Jiashi purporting to set a deadline of 31 December 2016 for the acquisition of JCSV to be completed are “highly dubious”, and there is “good reason to doubt their authenticity”.[^37]

 32     At the hearing before us, we queried counsel for Mr Abhilash, Mr Davinder Singh SC, whether it was strictly necessary for him to persuade us that the Shanghai Ossen offer remains alive.
 Mr Singh replied that while he was not conceding the point, it was ultimately irrelevant to Mr Abhilash’s success on appeal.
 The argument which he crystallised during the appeal hearing was that by the terms of the Consent Order, JCSV was to be valued as of 30 April 2016.
 It is undisputed that the Shanghai Ossen offer was alive _as of that date_.
 Consequently, regardless of the events which _subsequently_ transpired, the court is obliged to look at the relevance of the Shanghai Ossen offer having been made then.
 Further, although the offer then was still subject to due diligence, there was nothing as of 30 April 2016 to indicate that due diligence would turn up any adverse findings.
 In short, this court should take cognisance of the _mere fact_ of the Shanghai Ossen offer being in and of itself the best evidence of JCSV’s fair market value.

-33     Before us, counsel for Mr Yeo, Mr Suresh Divyanathan, made two principal submissions:[\[note: 38\]](#Ftn_38)
+33     Before us, counsel for Mr Yeo, Mr Suresh Divyanathan, made two principal submissions:[^38]

 (a)     First, the Shanghai Ossen offer is at best an indication of the investment value _to Shanghai Ossen_, and not an indication of JCSV’s fair market value.
 The $50m offer was therefore entity-specific.